 The area that is today's Sydney was home to many aboriginal people - perhaps as many as 8,000 - at the time of Sydney's founding as a penal colony in 1788, although with no kind of reliable data available it is difficult to be certain.
 It is believed, though, that within a year or two of the founding of Sydney an outbreak of smallpox decimated the local population, leaving under a thousand aboriginal residents and paving the way for the city to expand without any serious restriction.

-By 1800, the new colony had become firmly established and had grown to around 3,000 people - not just convicts and jailers but also emancipated convicts who had served their time and been freed to live in Australia.
+By 1800, the new colony had become firmly established and had grown to around 3,000 people -- not just convicts and jailers but also emancipated convicts who had served their time and had been freed to live in Australia.
 The town soon began to develop like any other and banks, churches and other public institutions were soon being established.
-The population of the town of Sydney grew steadily until by 1851 it had reached an estimated 39,000.
+The population of the town of Sydney grew steadily, and by 1851, it had reached an estimated 39,000.

 The advent of the Sydney Gold Rush in the 1850s saw the population rocket upwards, and by 1871 the population of Sydney was around 200,000.
 The increasingly confident city soon began lobbying against its great rival Melbourne to become Australia's capital city, although ultimately their dispute was settled by the decision to develop a neutrally located capital in Canberra instead.